Deep Learning-Enhanced Variational Monte Carlo Method for Quantum Many-Body Physics: The Unitary Transformation

 \section{The Unitary Transformation}

-In general, the ground-state wave function of the $SU(N)$ spin model Eq.(1) in the main text is not always positive.
+In general, the ground-state wave function of the SU($N$) spin model Eq.~(\ref{SUS}) in the main text is not always positive.
 However, current DNNs only support positive wave functions.
 The reason is that at the final output, first $\text{ln}\Psi$ is calculated then an exponential is used to output $\Psi$, which is a positive value.
 In order to overcome this constraint, one needs to either add sign in the DNN by hand or do a unitary transformation for the Hamiltonian.
-We choose the latter by replacing the spin exchange operator $P$ in Eq.(1) to
+We choose the latter by replacing the spin exchange operator $P$ in Eq.~(\ref{SUS}) of the main text by

 The new Hamiltonian has exactly the same eigenspectrum, but its ground-state wave function is positive.
 In this paper, we focus on studying the new model with the spin exchange operator $\tilde{P}$ under periodic boundary conditions.
-And we also need to change the loop correlation operators in Eq.(\ref{loopCorr}) by adding corresponding signs.
+And we also need to change the loop correlation operators in Eq.~(\ref{loopCorr}) of the main text by adding corresponding signs.